oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 We do now need to tell Helidon that the endpoints in ConfigurationResource are to be made available.

 - Open the **StorefrontApplication.java** file
-- On the last line, containing `return CollectionsHelper`, add the **ConfigurationResource.class** to the set of returned classes as in the below example:
+- On the last line, containing `return Set.of`, add the **ConfigurationResource.class** to the set of returned classes as in the below example:

 ```java
 @ApplicationScoped